 By Rosemary Trent

-Producing a great cup of coffee amid global threats is growing challenge for the world’s coffee growers.
+Producing a great cup of coffee amid global threats is a growing challenge for the world’s coffee growers.
 In 2003, the SCA Sustainability Council created the Sustainability Award to promote, encourage and celebrate the efforts of those who serve as role models and innovators in the coffee industry.

 Yearly applications for the prestigious award showcase the best practices in sustainability from a number of projects and companies across the globe, and it’s never easy for a volunteer council to choose a winner from among the entries.